 Opticians and Social Media: 3 Tips for Opticians on Social Media

-It’s 2020, caovid is a game changer your patients are not wandering around the high street looking for you. they are no online
+Your patients are no longer wandering around the high street looking for you.

-They are searching online looking for Opticians, browsing through your social media pages, looking at reviews and seeing who is the first page on google and judging you before they’ve even taken a step in.
+Browsing through your social media pages.
+Looking at reviews.
+Taking note of who is on the first page of google and passing judgment before they have even taken a step inside the practice.

 For every one person that enters your store, there are plenty who decided to visit a rival because they have a better social media presence.